AdamJDuggan/simple-context-state/simple-context-state/Readme.md

 <h4>3.
 Import actions and state into your components with useSimpleState()</h4>
 <p>Here todos is the array state.todos. </p>
 <p>todos_add() and todos_fetch() are the "add" and "fetch" actions created in the TodosStore.</p>
-<p>Stores may have actions with the same name so we access actions with storeName_actionName.</p>
+<p>Stores may have actions using the same name so we access actions with storeName_actionName.</p>
 <p>The action errors_reset() is avalible globally and clears the errors store.</p>
 <pre><code>
 import { useSimpleState } from "../../simple-context-state"";